ajthinking/archetype/readme.md

 * The ASTQueryBuilder relies entirely on [nikic/php-parser](https://github.com/nikic/php-parser).
 To understand this syntax better tinker with `dd($file->ast()`.

 ### Available methods
-To list all the available methods A-Z, run:
+To list all the available methods A-Z on `LaravelFile`, run:
 ```
 php artisan file:api
 ```

-To group methods by `EndpointProvider` run for instance:
+To group methods by `EndpointProvider` use the `--group` flag:
 ```
 php artisan file:api --group
 ```

-Use the `--provider` flag to only view methods from a specific `EndpointProvider`:
+Use the `--provider` flag to only view methods from a specific `EndpointProvider`, for instance `IO`:
 ```
 php artisan file:api --provider=IO
 ```